 The most important contact you have in school is your child’s class teacher.
 They should be the first person who you speak to regarding your child’s academic development or particular need.
 Class teachers are happy to speak to you directly after school.
-Please bear in mind it can be very difficult finding time before school to talk to parents as organising 30 children coming in to school requires a lot of attention!
+Please bear in mind it can be very difficult finding time before school to talk to parents as organising 30 children coming in to school requires a lot of attention.

 We are very lucky at Malton Community Primary School to have a wide range of staff who lead different areas of our school.
 If you have a specific question, this page will help you find the person who will be able to help you most effectively.

 Mrs Spiller is a member of our administration team.
-She is responsible for CRB clearance checks, which form an integral part of our safeguarding policy and should be the first contact point for someone wishing to volunteer to work with us.
+She is responsible for DBS clearance checks, which form an integral part of our safeguarding policy and should be the first contact point for someone wishing to volunteer to work with us.